izzycsy/covidashboard/README.md

 ## Covidashboard

 ### Problem Statement:
 The Coronavirus	 pandemic (COVID-19), is an ongoing global pandemic (as of 4 Sep 2020, caused by <a href="https://www.who.int/ith/diseases/sars/en/">severe acute respiratory syndrome coronavirus 2</a> (SARS-CoV-2).
-This dashboard was inspired by <a href="https://systems.jhu.edu/">CSSE JHU’s Dashboard</a> and aims to provide information to users about the countries infected and number of cases they face.
+This dashboard was inspired by <a href="https://systems.jhu.edu/">CSSE JHU’s Dashboard</a> and aims to provide users a data visualisation regarding the COVID-19 virus outbreak.

 ### MVP:
-• Present covid data using dashboard
+• Up-to-date covid data through dashboard
 <br>• Data should represent per country
 <br>• Global data should present numbers indicating cases, recovered, etc
 <br>• Click to show more insights to the specific	country’s situation